Iona Nunnery

 The Iona Nunnery was an Augustinian convent of nuns located on the island of Iona in the Inner Hebrides of Scotland.
-It was established sometime after the foundation of the nearby Benedictine monastery in 1203.
-Bethóc, daughter of Somerled, was first prioress.
+It was established sometime after the foundation of the nearby Benedictine monastery in 1203 by Ranald, son of Somerled.
+Bethóc, daughter of Somerled, and sister of Ranald, was first prioress.
 The ruins of the nunnery stand in a peaceful precinct adjacent to Iona's main (and only) village, Baile Mor.
 They form the most complete remains of a medieval nunnery extant in Scotland.
 After the Reformation, the priory was dissolved and reduced to a ruin.

 History

-The nunnery was founded after the establishment of the Benedictine monastery, which was likely founded by Raghnall mac Somhairle in 1203.
+The nunnery was founded after the establishment of the Benedictine monastery, founded by Raghnall mac Somhairle in 1203.
 Raghnall's sister, Bethóc, became the first prioress.
-This was one of the two Augustinian monasteries of women in Scotland, St. Leonards Nunnery located at Perth being the other.
+This was one of the three Augustinian monasteries of women in Scotland, St. Leonards Nunnery located at Perth and Teampull na Trionaid at Carinish in North Uist being the other two.

 In the Abbey museum of the nearby Iona Abbey, the top half of a headstone of Anna MacLean, a prioress of the monastery of nuns who died in 1543, is on display.

 Restoration work on the nunnery occurred in 1923 and 1993.